-Arts Tasmania will deliver a region-specific grant program with an allocation of $28 000 for those living in regions with a postcode greater than 7200.
-Details will be released early 2016.
+Arts Tasmania, in partnership with Tasmanian Regional Arts, will deliver a region-specific grant program with an allocation of $42 859 for those living in regions with a postcode greater than 7200.
+Recipients were announced in July 2016.

 The following peer assessors participated in the assessment of Expressions of Interest for the 2016 Artist Investment Program.

 - Dane Hunnerup